How Parents Can Manage Teen Cell Phone Use

 Sheryl from Moms of Teens and Tweens has some no-nonsense ways to help parents get a handle on their teens’ social media lives.
 Some of the solutions don’t directly touch on their social media, but do affect their overall phone use.
 Less phone use = less social media.

-Alex at Crystal & Co. has some great app recommendation for parents who want to more actively monitor their child’s social media.
-And don’t forget to have those conversations with your kids about WHY you are monitoring that social media in the first place!
+Alex at Crystal & Co. has some great app recommendations for parents who want to more actively monitor their child’s social media.
+And don’t forget to have those conversations with your kids about WHY you are monitoring their social media in the first place!